 Prophecy is good news to some, but not to others.
 Dr. Philip Ryken wrote, “The victory of Christ is good news.
 But this is only good news for God’s friends, not for His enemies.
 For them it is the worst possible news.
 If Christ will defeat all His enemies, then it is desperately important to become one of His friends.
 Are you a friend of God?”
 [1]

 “Against the Ammonites.
 ‘Thus says the Lord: Has Israel no sons?
 Has he no heir?
 Why then does Milcom inherit Gad, and his people dwell in its cities?
-Therefore behold, the days are coming, says the Lord, that I will cause to be heard an alarm of war in Rabbah of the Ammonites; it shall be a desolate mound, and her villages shall be burned with fire.
+Therefore behold, the days are coming, says the Lord, that I will cause to be heard an alarm of war in Rabbah of the Ammonites.
+It shall be a desolate mound, and her villages shall be burned with fire.
 Then Israel shall take possession of his inheritance, says the Lord.’”
 Jeremiah 49:1-2

 Ammon, like Moab, descended from Lot.
 Ammon’s land was north of Moab’s.
 The Arnon River was the border between their lands.
 The Ammonites seized the tribe of Gad’s land when Israel was conquered by Assyria.
 Judah was by right of kinship the heir, not Ammon, but Ammon joined with Nebuchadnezzar against Judah and Jerusalem.
 They rejoiced over Judah’s fall.
 [2]

 Israel has no heir for the land of Gad because Israel had been removed by Assyria.
 Thus, Ammon took over the land of Gad including the cities of Heshbon and Ai.
 Milcom is the false god of the Ammonites.
-God promises in this prophecy to bring war against Ammon and to burn their capital city Rabbah down.
+God promised in this prophecy to bring war against Ammon and to burn their capital city Rabbah down.
 Afterwards, God would restore the land to Israel.

 One modern day abortion procedure involves injecting a saline solution into the placenta.
 The baby thrashes around until dead.
-The same Lord who held the Ammonites accountable for infanticide will hold abortionists accountable if they do not repent and seek His forgiveness.
+The same Lord who held the Ammonites accountable for infanticide will hold abortionists accountable if they not repent and seek His forgiveness.

 “Wail, O Heshbon, for Ai is plundered!
 Cry, you daughters of Rabbah, gird yourselves with sackcloth!
 Lament and run to and fro by the walls; for Milcom shall go into captivity with his priests and his princes together.”
 Jeremiah 49:3

 Heshbon and Ai had once belonged to the northern tribes of Israel.
 Ai was near to Bethel where Jeroboam set up two golden calf idols.
 Ammon took over Heshbon and Ai after the northern tribes were gone.
 Later, Moab captured Heshbon and made it part of their kingdom.
 Then, after that, Babylon conquered Ammon.
 Ai was destroyed.
-The Lord tells Heshbon to wail for Ai.

 “Why do you boast in the valleys, your flowing valley, O backsliding daughter?
 Who trusted in her treasures, saying, ‘Who will come against me?’
-Behold, I will bring fear upon you, says the Lord God of hosts, from all those who are around you; you shall be driven out, everyone headlong, and no one will gather those who wander off.
+Behold, I will bring fear upon you, says the Lord God of hosts, from all those who are around you.
+You shall be driven out, everyone headlong, and no one will gather those who wander off.
 But afterward I will bring back the captives of the people of Ammon, says the Lord.”
 Jeremiah 49:4-6

 Ammon enjoyed plush valleys and riches.
 Sadly, they trusted in these assets rather than in God.
 Rather than giving thanks to God, he assumed he deserved them.
 He fearlessly boasted, “Who shall come against me?”
 But the Lord promised to bring his neighbors against him and drive him out.
 After a time out, God would restore the land to him.

-The New Testament has similar a warning.
-1 Timothy 6:17 says, “Charge them that are rich in this world, that they be not high-minded, nor trust in uncertain riches, but in the living God, who giveth us richly all things to enjoy.”
-Revelation 18:7 is a lament for a proud nation: “How much she hath glorified herself, and lived deliciously, so much torment and sorrow give her: for she saith in her heart, I sit a queen, and am no widow, and shall see no sorrow.”
+Revelation 18:7 is a lament for a proud nation: “How much she has glorified herself, and lived deliciously, so much torment and sorrow give her: for she says in her heart, I sit a queen, and am no widow, and shall see no sorrow.”

 “Against Edom.
 Thus says the Lord of hosts: is wisdom no more in Teman?
 Has counsel perished from the prudent?
 Has their wisdom vanished?”
 Jeremiah 49:7